 Related: Details on Mixing Neem Oil Concentrate for Plants

-However, the ratio may differ depending on the manufacturer.
+However, the ratio of neem oil tomatoes may differ depending on the manufacturer.
 As a rule of thumb, mix two teaspoons of liquid soap and one tablespoon of neem oil into half a gallon of water.

 How often can I spray Neem oil on tomato plants?

 - You can also apply once every 14 days as a preventative.

 - NOTE: Neem foliar sprays work differently than other neem methods.